What progress has Morocco achieved in terms of the MDGs ?

 The scope of application of the SDGs includes social progress, equitable growth and environmental management, which are interlinked and cannot be addressed independently.
 For example, the reduction in child mortality will depend on the improvement in the education of women which, in turn, will depend on the improvement in infrastructure, especially in rural areas.

-In this sense, we believe that the SDGs need to fit in with an integrated vision and a national development project, corresponding to a forward-looking vision for the long-term in 2030.
+In this sense, we believe that the SDGs need to fit in with an integrated vision and a national development project for Morocco, corresponding to a forward-looking vision for the long-term in 2030.
 The main challenge is leaving no one behind.
 In this context, policies and programs which have already been initiated will be strengthened in order to target vulnerable populations.
 We need to ensure that they contribute and that they benefit from the dynamics of growth and development.

 How many people do these vulnerable groups concern ?